 Gautier Presbyterian, where we stayed, was a small congregation.
-They had an interesting sanctuary, which was trapezoidal like the window behind the pulpit.
+They had an interesting sanctuary, which was irregular quadrilateral like the window behind the pulpit.

-We attended an evening service with the local congregation.
+We attended one evening service with the local congregation.

 The church itself and almost all of its members sustained damage from Katrina.
 They made the commitment, however, to host rebuilding teams for their community.

 The showers were a great improvement over those in Long Beach!

 Our local contact people were Gwyn Ewing (on left) and Sharon (don't have her last name).
 They helped us with logistics and were always ready to respond to questions.

 After several days working on houses, Mary and I were seconded back to Gautier Presbyterian to organize the storage shed.
 It had become so cluttered by various teams dumping left-over materials willy-nilly, that new teams were buying supplies that already existed in abundance.